Tochukz/Terraform/sample-projects/plus1-conf/readme.md

 The _keys_ directory has been added to .gitignore to prevent accidental commiting to remote repository.

 __Get ACM certificate__
-Get existing Amazon Certificate for the CloudFront sitribution.
+Get existing Amazon Certificate for the CloudFront distribution.
 ```
 $ aws acm list-certificates --region us-east-1
 ```
 Copy the certificarte ARN which will be used as a module parameter.
 If you don't have an existing certificate, request for one using `aws acm` command.
 __NB:__ The ACM certificate must be in _us-east-1_ region.

 __Initialization__